Mariners rookie Logan Gilbert stifles Yankees offense to avoid series sweep

 And because Gilbert was willing to throw the fastball inside, it made his biting slider that much more effective.
 He threw 32 sliders, generated 11 swings and misses and two called strikes.
 Hitters fouled it off five times and put just three balls in play.

+“If you go inside with the fastball, it’s going to help the fastball out, but it’s also going to help the slider out and your other pitches,” Gilbert said.
+“It keeps them from leadning over the plate.
+It’s just essential to be able to go to both sides of the plate.”

 After seeing Justus Sheffield and Yusei Kikuchi get lit up in the first few innings, Gilbert set an early tone with a 1-2-3 first inning that required all of nine pitches.
+He was not going to pitch passively.

+Before the game we had a conversation about that and I brought it up,” he said.
+“Obviously they’re really good and they can swing it.
+That’s what they do.
+They have really big guys in the lineup, they hit home runs and stuff like that.
+I went into it saying, ‘if they hit it, if they hit homeruns that stuff will happen, I’m not going to beat myself.
+I don’t want to walk people.
+I want to fill up the zone.
+I want to go after them.
+If they hit it, they hit it, but I’m not going to beat myself.
+I’m going to make them beat me.”

 The Mariners provided him with a little run support early and a little late all via the home run.

-Kyle Seager smashed a solo blast to center off Yankee starter Jordan Montgomery in the first inning, and Dylan Moore added a two-out, two-run homer in the second.
-Mitch Haniger provided a little cushion with a solo homer in the eighth inning.
+Kyle Seager smashed a solo blast to center off Yankee starter Jordan Montgomery in the first inning for his 16th of the season , and Dylan Moore added a two-out, two-run homer in the second for an early 3-0 lead.
+Mitch Haniger provided a little cushion with a solo homer in the eighth inning — his 19th of the season.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.